-The 27 hours required of a major exclude SPA 101 and 102.
-Eighteen of the 27 required hours must be in upper-level courses.
+The 30 hours required of a major exclude SPA 101 and 102.
+The four electives for the Major in Spanish can include a maximum of two 200courses (6 credits).
 Majors must earn a grade of C or better in all Spanish courses needed to satisfy major requirements.
+Native, nearnative, or heritage speakers of Spanish need to take a total of 30 credits.